Gladden Windmill: Turbine driven gristmill

-The 4 story structure, a unique design built of wood on a stone foundation housed the mill machinery in the 3 floors that were under the 24 foot square turbine room, which had shutters to direct wind.
+The four-story structure, a unique design built of wood on a stone foundation, housed the mill machinery in the three floors that were under the 24 ft turbine room, which had shutters to direct wind.
 An extension porch and the wind wheel is covered by gable roofs.
 The exterior walls were asphalt shingles and board siding.
-The vanes of the turbine were removed and used as siding in a nearby barn, the wheel itself was 18 feet across by thirteen feet high, each vane was three feet 8 inches high and of 1 1/4 white pine.
-Beneath the windmill the roof is covered in heavy tin that is soldered at the joints and corners, the entirety rests on eighty-eight foot long hemlock beams.
+The vanes of the turbine were removed and used as siding in a nearby barn.
+The wheel itself was 18 ft across by 13 ft high.
+Each vane was 3 ft 8 in high.
+Beneath the windmill the roof is covered in heavy tin that is soldered at the joints and corners.
+The entirety rests on 88 ft hemlock beams.
 The mill employed a grain elevator and the gears were iron.
-Gladden, a farmer, was interested after seeing a similar mill in Lincoln, Nebraska, which was officially recorded in the U.S. Patent Office on 3/19/1888 as patent No. 387424 awarded to Bernard Koeppe.
-George Gladden's was a larger version, with 16 vanes instead of 8.
-He incorporated an apple grater and a cider press, a lathe and the grist mill was a "Standard Mill" manufactured by Harrisons of New Haven, Connecticut.
-In good wind, (20-25 mph), He realized 20 horsepower from the mill.
+Gladden, a farmer, was interested after seeing a similar mill in Lincoln, Nebraska, which was officially recorded in the U.S. Patent Office on March 19, 1888, as patent No. 387,424, awarded to Bernard Koeppe.
+George Gladden's was a larger version, with sixteen vanes instead of eight.
+He incorporated an apple grater, a cider press, and a lathe, and the grist mill was a Standard Mill manufactured by Harrisons of New Haven, Connecticut.
+In good wind, 20–25 mph, he realized 20 hp from the mill.

 Operation

-The mill and attached farm tool repair shop operated for 40 years until a thrust bearing failed, as a result the operations were suspended.
-In 1973 the NPS sponsored The Gladden Turbine Emergency Recording Project which deconstructed the mill engineering.
+The mill and attached farm tool repair shop operated for 40 years until a thrust bearing failed; as a result the operations were suspended.
+In 1973 the NPS sponsored The Gladden Turbine Emergency Recording Project, which deconstructed the mill engineering.

 It was listed on the National Register of Historic Places in 1973.
 Since its listing, the windmill has been dismantled and moved to Conewango, New York.